reisenberger/architecture-center/docs/guide/architecture-styles/index.md

 Before choosing an architecture style, make sure that you understand the underlying principles and constraints of that style.
 Otherwise, you can end up with a design that conforms to the style at a superficial level, but does not achieve the full potential of that style.

+## Challenges and benefits

 Constraints also create challenges, so it's important to understand the trade-offs when adopting any of these styles.
 Do the benefits of the architecture style outweigh the challenges, *for this application domain*.
 It's also important to be pragmatic.
 Sometimes it's better to relax a constraint, rather than insist on architectural purity.

+The choice of an architecture style does not dictate a particular technology.
+However, some technologies are more naturally suited for some architectures.
+For example, containers are a natural fit for microservices.

 ## A quick tour of the styles